amplitude/redux-query/docs/use-mutation.md

 ## API

+`useMutation` takes a single parameter – a callback function that itself returns a query config.
+If the callback function returns null, undefined, or an invalid query config, the mutation will be a no-op.
+You can pass arguments to the callback function in order to parameterize the mutation query config.

 Like `useRequest`, `useMutation` returns a tuple-like array, where the first value in the tuple is an object representing the [query state](query-state) for the mutation.
 The second value in the tuple is a callback to actually trigger the mutation.
 Unlike `useRequest`, the mutation action is not dispatched automatically when the associated component mounts – the returned callback must be called.
-Also, mutations are never cancelled by `useMutation`.
+Also, mutations are never cancelled automatically when the component updates or unmounts.

 ## Example